 Specific symptoms will vary depending on the cause.
 For example, blisters caused by friction or burns are usually painful while blisters resulting from eczema may be accompanied by redness, itching, and small bumps on the affected skin.

 Infected blisters are red, hot, and filled with green or yellow pus.
 An infected blister should not be ignored.
-Without treatment, an infected blister can lead to a skin infection (including impetigo), cellulitis, or even a blood infection (sepsis).
+Without treatment, an infected blister can lead to a skin infection (including impetigo), cellulitis, or even a life-threatening blood infection (sepsis).

 Friction blisters are easily self-diagnosed.
 If the cause of your blisters is not obvious, your GP can diagnose the cause by the appearance of the blister and your personal and family medical history, including any allergies you have and medications you take.
 Your GP may also ask about any recent exposure to irritating chemicals or allergens.

 If your GP suspects an allergic reaction, they may recommend patch tests to identify the cause of the reaction.
 Some blistering diseases are diagnosed with a skin biopsy, which involves a small piece of tissue being taken and examined in a laboratory.

 It is usually best not to burst a blister, and to leave them alone.
 Blisters themselves should be protected with a plaster or other sterile dressing and kept covered until they have healed.

 Bursting a blister increases the risk of it becoming infected and may hinder the healing process.